ankushchalla/Work-Day-Scheduler/README.md

 Visit the webpage [here](https://ankushchalla.github.io/Work-Day-Scheduler/) in Google Chrome.
 To schedule an event, type into the box corresponding to the appropriate hour and click on the save icon.
 You will be notified that your event has been saved into the schedule.

 ## Screenshots
-The following screenshot demonstrates the application functionality:
+The following screenshots demonstrates the application functionality:
 ![Screenshot 1](https://github.com/ankushchalla/Work-Day-Scheduler/blob/main/screenshots/screenshot1.png)
 ![Screenshot 2](https://github.com/ankushchalla/Work-Day-Scheduler/blob/main/screenshots/screenshot2.png)